Most people who get started with Location Rebel elect to start with some sort of freelance work in their quest towards building a lifestyle business.

 The way I’d incorporate a blog onto a freelance site is simply to build my perceived expertise.
 I’d write once or twice a month about topics within my industry.

-What this does is prove that I know what I’m talking about, that I stay on top of trends, and if you’re running a freelance writing business, it has the additional bonus of establishing that you’re a good writer.
+What this does is prove that I know what I’m talking about, that I stay on top of trends, and if you’re running a freelance writing business, it has the added bonus of establishing that you’re a good writer.

 The Content Items